turingschool/backend-curriculum-site/module3/slides/intro_to_javascript_alex_dione.md

 ## How does JavaScript compare to Ruby?

-- Group 1: Compare how variables are declared
+- Activity 1: Compare how variables are declared in Ruby vs JS
     - Research `const`, `var`, `let` in JavaScript
-- Group 2: Compare Ruby methods and JavaScript functions
+- Activity 2: Compare Ruby methods and JavaScript functions
     - Research es5 function declarations
     - What is the difference between a function declaration vs. function expression?
-- Group 3: Compare how to iterate over arrays
+- Activity 3: Compare how to iterate over arrays
     - Research `map` & `forEach` & `reduce`
-- Group 4: Compare loops Ruby `for` loops and JavaScript `for in loop`

----

-## How do we write Javascript?

-- Each group has 2 minutes to present their chart

 ---